chgibb/PHATDocs/docs/docs/latest/performance.md

 ### Bundle Collapsing
 [bundle collapsing](https://github.com/substack/bundle-collapser) is used to remove paths from ```require``` statements and turn them into integers.
 This has shown to be a non-trivial share of bundle size.

+### Name Mangling
+Babel's [minify-mangle-names](https://babeljs.io/docs/en/babel-plugin-minify-mangle-names/) plugin is used to shorten variable, parameter, class and function names.
+Other Babel plugins for minification should also be investigated.

 ### Minification
 [Uglify-es](https://www.npmjs.com/package/uglify-es) is used to eliminate whitespace and strip comments, the majority of bundle size.
-Currently, property names are depended upon heavily at runtime.
-If we can figure out how to enable aggressive optimizations (such as symbol renaming) without breaking PHAT, there will be far more savings to be had.

 ### IIF/IIFE Optimizations
 [Optimize-js](https://github.com/nolanlawson/optimize-js) is applied as a final step.
 A fantastic explanation and discussion is included at the link.

+Currently, property names are depended upon heavily at runtime.
+If we can figure out how to mangle or safely rename property names without breaking PHAT, there will be far more savings to be had.

 ## Circular Visualization Performance
 [ngPlasmid](https://github.com/chgibb/ngPlasmid) drives PHAT's circular visualization. ```ngPlasmid``` was born out of an attempt to improve the performance of [Angular Plasmid](https://github.com/vixis/angularplasmid), upon which PHAT's circular visualization is based.
 Discussion on techniques employed can be found in its [repository](https://github.com/chgibb/ngPlasmid).